Updated on April 7, 2018.

 6. Liquor License: Varies

-- Twin Peaks is unable to estimate the cost of your liquor license because of wide variations in costs, depending on factors like location, the availability of liquor licenses, the ability to move a license, and the market value of liquor licenses.
+- Twin Peaks is unable to estimate the cost of your liquor license because of wide variations in costs, depending on factors like location, the availability of liquor licenses, the ability to transfer or assign a license, and the market value of liquor licenses.

 7. Business Licenses and Permits: $3,000 to $4,000